DeHerschel/PMON-ping-monitor/README.md

 # PMON Ping Monitor.

-PMON is a monitoring conections tool that allows you to control eaisly the flow of conections.
+PMON is a monitoring connections tool that allows you to control easily the flow of connections.